 Where Airbnb excels is that you can find places within cities that can’t be found on some of the larger websites.
 This could mean renting out a room in a luxury penthouse in Manhattan to a small home on a beach in the Caribbean.
 You can choose between renting out the entire place or renting locations that just allow you to book one room within an apartment or home.
 This more open approach to who can host a place to stay could have some downsides, but Airbnb has an extensive review system and guest refund policy to give you some peace of mind.

-One downside of using a vacation rental website are the fees.
+One downside of using a vacation rental website is the fees.
 You may see a rental for $150 per night but once you tack on service charges, Even with these fees it’s still hard to find the type of inventory that Airbnb has where you can book entire apartments in prime locations within the center of some of the coolest destinations on earth.

 VRBO (Vacation Rentals By Owner) is a vacation rental website that started way back in 1995.
 This marketplace for vacation rentals is powered by HomeAway which is the owner of both websites along with a few smaller rental websites.
 VRBO has a large database of vacation rentals throughout the world with a better selection of homes and destinations within the United States.
 Unlike Airbnb, they focus more on the classic rentals of entire homes that are built for vacationing instead of a business trip.